top of page

 WE ARE

-We are a horizontally organized collective that is working to dismantle dominant power dynamics.
-We do that by sharing power, decision making and acknowledging that regardless of the role we have in the collective, all are equal and valuable.
-We acknowledge the places where we hold privilege whether it is in race, class, gender, creed, learning style, longevity with the collective, social capital and otherwise.
-We can not do this work without each other; we uplift everyone for what they bring.
-When we speak of our successes, we honor all those that come before us and after us in the work for liberation.
+We do this by centering equity, belonging, diversity and sharing decision making power.
+Moving from hierarchal structures to collective responsibility we acknowledge the places where we hold privilege whether in race, class, gender, creed, learning style, longevity with the collective, social capital or otherwise.
+We know that we can not do this work without each other; we uplift everyone for what they bring.
+When we speak of our successes, we honor all those that come before us and after us in the work for liberation for all people and species.

 We base our work on love for each other and Earth.